Home Info Scrapbook Contact

 Brand: Inspired by IcelandProject: Icelandic Academy

-Iceland has a problem.
-It's too god-damn pretty, and tourists flock to its beauty in their tens of thousands.
-Sure, it's good for the economy, but not for the environment or the locals.
-So, we created an educational academy to help tourists get the most out of their visit without damaging the beauty that drew them to it.
+Iceland has a problem: it is exceptionally beautiful, and tourists flock there in their tens of thousands.
+While this benefits the economy, it creates challenges for the environment and local communities.
+We created an educational academy to help tourists get the most out of their visit without damaging the very beauty that drew them there.
 In a short period, we enlisted over 20,000 students from 75 countries with zero media spend.
-Over the campaign period more people applied for our academy than the top Ivy league schools across America.
+During the campaign, more people applied to our academy than to the top Ivy League schools in America.

 Turning a media channel